-We stood there for ages staring at the sight, and playing with local children.
-They ran up to us, intrigued, yet wary at first, the little girls in candy-coloured frilly dresses, the little boys clutching old bike tyres as toys.
+We stood there for ages staring at the sight and playing with local children.
+They ran up to us, intrigued, yet wary at first, the little girls in candy-colored frilly dresses, the little boys clutching old bike tires as toys.
 The oldest girl watched over a baby on a blanket who cried every time we went near it.

 There are a handful of guesthouses there, most of them surprisingly empty.
 Tourists tend to stay in big resorts along the coast as part of package holiday deals.

 The sea was surprisingly warm because it is shallow for miles.
 This is the only negative thing about this beach and may account for the lack of tourists – the shallowness of the sea means you can never cool off properly, nor have a proper swim, unless you pick your way across the rocky sand and the hundreds of sea urchins that dot the beach out to the reef.
 We also shared the shallow water with fishing dhows and women in multi-colored scarves and sarongs collecting seaweed.